How to Choose Between Free and Paid SSL Certificates

 Cons of Free SSL Certificates:

-- Lack of Support: Free SSL providers usually don’t offer dedicated customer support, leaving you to troubleshoot issues on your own.
+- Lack of Support: Free SSL providers usually don’t offer customer support, leaving you to troubleshoot issues on your own.

 Pros of Paid SSL Certificates: